mozilla/cargo-vet/book/src/motivation.md

 # Motivation

-The discussion below covers the high-level motivation behind this approach.
+The discussion below covers the high-level motivation for building this system.
 If you're just interested in how it works, you can skip to the next section.

 ### Security Risks of Third-Party Code